Everink/everink.github.io/_posts/2019-11-27-selfservice-vmstart.md

 ---

 Every year, me and a couple of cousins of mine pick a day, and we game all day.
 Usually it's an old game that everybody can play.
 Like Command & Conquer: Generals.
 Back in the days we all came together and linked our PC's with a switch, and we were good to go.
-But these days we're grown up and living miles apart, so we usually link are PC's over the internet.
+But these days we're grown up and living miles apart, so we usually link our PC's over the internet.
-With an old game like that internet connect doesn't work that well, it needs a LAN.
+With an old game like that, connecting over the internet doesn't work that well or isn't supported at all, it needs a LAN.
 So I build an pfsense server in Azure that supports Layer 2 broadcast messages over the VPN.
 This all works really well.

 To reduce my Azure spending I have an auto shutdown schedule configured.
 It shuts down my VM at 23:30, and it stays that way until turned on.
-Sometimes my cousins want to game while I have to work, or have other stuff to do, and I dont have time to turn on my Azure VM, and of course, I don't want to give them access to my subscription either.
+Sometimes my cousins want to game while I have to work, or have other stuff to do, and I don't have time to turn on my Azure VM, and of course, I don't want to give them access to my subscription either.

 There is a solution for my usecase:
 **Azure Functions**